AjayShukla007/Journey_100dayOfCode/Readme.md

 #### Bit Manipulation:
 - Solved Check if Bitwise OR Has Trailing Zeros on leetcode with tc of O(n^2) and sc of O(1) Beats 80.98% in runtime and 48.21% in Memory with JavaScript

+### day 77 of #100DaysOfCode
+- Working on Log system on backend of RTPS video web app
+- Learning Bit Manipulation

+#### Bit Manipulation:
+- Solved Minimum Bit Flips to Convert Number on leetcode with tc of O(n^2) and sc of O(1) Beats 80.98% in runtime and 48.21% in Memory with JavaScript